NielsIH/ImageMapper/README.md

 - ✅ Search by Image File (via selection) for map lookup.
 - ✅ "Clear Search" functionality (X button) within the search input.
 - ✅ Map thumbnail/image click in search results and settings list opens image viewer.
-- ✅ **NEW: Photo search by filename and display in search results with thumbnails.**
+- ✅ Photo search by filename and display in search results with thumbnails.
-- ✅ **NEW: "Show on Map" action for photo search results, switching to map, panning to and highlighting the associated marker.**
+- ✅ "Show on Map" action for photo search results, switching to map, panning to and highlighting the associated marker.

+### Phase 4: Enhanced Responsive UI & UX (Action Buttons) ✅
+- ✅ Dynamically positioned action button bar:
+  -   **Portrait Orientation (Mobile/Tablets)**: Buttons are fixed at the bottom with icons and labels, prominently featuring an enlarged "Place Marker" button in the center.
+  -   **Landscape Orientation (All Devices)**: Buttons are fixed on the right side with icons and labels for easy access.
+- ✅ Unified and redesigned action buttons with consistent sizing and clear labels across orientations.
+- ✅ Touch-optimized zoom controls: Explicit zoom buttons are automatically hidden on touch-first devices, relying on pinch-to-zoom gestures.

 ## Technical Stack